 Firstly we would suggest investing in a good chemical test kit that uses reagents rather than strips as these offer a clearer and more defined reading.
 You can also head to your local pool shop and ask them to test it.

 One reason why you can’t get a chlorine reading is that your pool has a high chlorine demand aka chlorine lock.
 This can occur due to several reasons such as when there is too much cyanuric acid in your water which decreases the functionality of the chlorine and it becomes ineffective.
 Alternatively too little cyanuric acid can cause your chlorine to disappear quickly which will leave a low or nonexistent reading.
-Cyanuric acid is a stabiliser which protects the chlorine and helps reduce the effect the sun has on chlorine.
+Cyanuric acid is a stabiliser that protects the chlorine and helps reduce the effect the sun has on chlorine.

 Your pool may have a high demand due to an excessive build-up of algae, bacteria, and phosphates, you may be adding chlorine but the organic material in your pool water is overwhelming the chlorine and it won’t register on your test strips.
 One way to prevent this is to keep your algae levels low by using algaecide and ensuring regular brushing of your walls and floors so that the algae can be filtered and dealt with.